llazarmk/user_service/readme.md

 another service.
 The frontend would receive the token and would then be routed to the desired other services.

+MySQL is utilized only for creating a new user.

 This token would be then used by other services for their specific tasks.

 The private key is a google cloud authentication key and for now it is hardcoded in